ThanabordeeN/OCR_For_user/README.md

 *   Ensure the Tesseract OCR executable is in the correct path or modify the `pytesseract.pytesseract.tesseract_cmd` line in your code.

+**Let me know if you have more specifics about how you want the Dockerized version of your app to function, and I'll refine the Dockerfile further!**

 **Contact**